IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/upload-application-to-github.md

 <img class="responsive-img" src="../../images/create-new-repo-publish-to-github.png" srcset="../../images/create-new-repo-publish-to-github-@2x.png 2x" />
 <p style="text-align:center;">Create a new repository to GitHub</p>

-When the upload process is done, users can apply changes to the GitHub repo from inside the App Builder or click to "View it on GitHub" and open the browser to check the updated files in GitHub.
+When the upload process is done, users can apply changes to the GitHub repo from inside the App Builder or click to "View it on GitHub" and see the updated files in GitHub.

 <img class="responsive-img" src="../../images/view-application-publish-to-github.png" srcset="../../images/view-application-publish-to-github-@2x.png 2x" />
 <p style="text-align:center;">An application running in VSCode</p>